 Annual bonuses payable to our NEOs are intended to motivate their performance to achieve specific financial, strategic and operating objectives.
 Each bonus is in an amount determined by the Compensation Committee.
 We believe the bonuses paid to our NEOs help us to attract and retain executives.
 Each executive's annual bonus is paid out on an annual short-term basis and is designed to reward performance for the applicable fiscal year, taking into consideration historical performance and whether or not the executive has taken steps in that period to achieve Nathan's' long-term strategic and operating objectives, including objectives that may not be realized until succeeding fiscal periods.
-In June 2017, the Compensation Committee adopted the Fiscal 2018 Management Incentive Plan.

 From time to time we have granted equity-based compensation in order to align our executives' long-term interests with stockholders' long-term interests.
-We believe that the way to increase stockholder value is to increase the trading price of our Common Stock.
+We believe that the way to increase stockholder value is to increase the trading price of our common stock.
 To the extent that we believe that granting equity interests to our NEOs and other executive officers will align their interests with those of our stockholders, we may in the future grant equity interests to our executives.